VerstovDI/ProStandard/README.md

 # ProStandard
 Application for matching educational and professional standards

+1.Compile JAR from the DB branch
-use mvn validate for installing libraries
+2.Use mvn validate for installing libraries